-After a laparotomy, you may stay in the hospital from 2 to 4 days and return to your usual activities in 4 to 6 weeks.
+After a laparotomy, you may stay in the hospital from 2 to 4 days.
+You can return to your usual activities in 4 to 6 weeks.

 Why It Is Done

-Surgery for an ovarian cyst or growth may be advised in the following situations:
+Surgery for an ovarian cyst may be advised in the following situations:

 - An ovarian cyst that is being watched does not get smaller or go away in 2 to 3 months.

-- You have an ovarian growth and you:
+- You have an ovarian cyst and have been through menopause (postmenopausal).